 Lying to the north of Inverness, the Black Isle has long been known for its productive agricultural land and fishing villages.
 Today, the Black Isle is a popular tourism beauty spot, steeped in history and tradition, with a string of lovely villages.
 There are lots of wonderful things to see and do in the area – some highlights of the area include the well-known Fortrose and Rosemarkie Golf Course, the famous dolphin watching spot at Chanonry Point, the Fairy Glen nature reserve, picturesque Rosemarkie Beach and the historic village of Cromarty.

 The Black Isle is compact and distinctive being just twenty three miles long by nine miles wide at its broadest point.
 The origins of its name are now lost in the mists of time but there are several competing theories for the Black Isle, or an t-Eilean Dubh in Scottish Gaelic.
 The most likely, and prosaic, explanation is that ‘black’ refers to the rich, black coloured soil that has proven so productive for countless generations of farmers.
 Roughly oval in shape, the Black Isle can be reached from the main A9 road when travelling from the north or south and via the A832 from the west.
 Conon Bridge is the first village on the Black Isle from the north west, with Muir of Ord and Beauly delineating the remainder of the boundary.

 Other major towns and villages on the Black Isle include Cromarty, Munlochy, Avoch, Rosemarkie, Fortrose, Tore, North Kessock and Culbokie.
-We have a wide range of holiday cottages, apartments, log cabins and holiday home accommodation across the Black Isle, ideal for exploring the delights of the surrounding area as well as the wider Highland region.
+We have a wide range of Black Isle self catering from holiday cottages and apartments to log cabins, all ideal for exploring the delights of the surrounding area as well as the wider Highland region.